RED FLAG # 18

 • Workers are unable to join trade unions

-• Workers are housed in poor quality accommodation or subject to curfews
+• Workers are housed in poor-quality accommodation or subject to curfews

-• Especially in the case of migrant workers, workers are trafficked, charged fees for recruitment services, or their identity documents are retained
+• Especially in the case of migrant workers, workers are trafficked, charged fees for recruitment services, or their identity documents retained

 Higher-Risk Sectors

-• Hospitality and food industry (e.g. cleaning, maintenance, security, entertainment, kitchen staff)
+• Hospitality and food industry (e.g., cleaning, maintenance, security, entertainment, kitchen staff)

 • Construction

-• Manufacturing (e.g. apparel and electronics)
+• Manufacturing (e.g., luxury and low-cost apparel, and electronics)

 • Call centres